 Tomorrow, April 13th, 2018, marks the 275th anniversary of Thomas Jefferson’s birth.
-I have had a long relationship with TJ (as some of us call him here in Virginia) ever since I moved here over twenty years ago and was delighted when I learned that he had designed another house.
+I have had a long relationship with TJ (as some of us call him here in Virginia) ever since I moved here thirty years ago.
+I was delighted when I learned that he had designed another house, after his famous home (a UNESCO World Heritage Site): Monticello.

-Poplar Forest is a two weeks horseback ride south from Monticello and was designed in the shape of a perfect octagon.
+Poplar Forest is a two week horseback ride south of Monticello, and it was designed in the shape of a perfect octagon.
 I’ve always loved all things eight-related, so I rushed at once down to Poplar Forest and launched into thousands of hours of research into the works and mental workings of America’s most fascinating architect.
+Poplar Forest is filled with a bounty of esoteric clues and puzzles.

 I wrote about TJ’s esoteric architectural interests in a paper which I had originally prepared and sent in the form of a letter to my longtime friends and supporters: the Director of Poplar Forest, Lynn Beebe, and Poplar Forest architect, Travis McDonald.

-Read Katherine’s ‘Poplar Forest & Monticello (Esoteric & Exoteric)’ letter
+Read Katherine’s Article: ‘Poplar Forest & Monticello (Esoteric & Exoteric)’

 Thomas Jefferson in my work

-In a key chapter of The Fire Thomas Jefferson takes a trip out to Le Désert de Retz (an excursion that took place in history), that mysterious private estate which still exists outside of Paris, and I have TJ explaining to Maria Cosway the ancient symbolism that is secretly hidden within the various architectural features that are scattered throughout the park.
+In a key chapter of The Fire Thomas Jefferson takes a trip out to Le Désert de Retz (an excursion that took place in history), a mysterious private estate which still exists outside of Paris.
+In this chapter Jefferson explains to his friend, Maria Cosway, the ancient symbolism that is secretly hidden within the various architectural features which are scattered throughout the park.

 Photos of Le Désert de Retz: http://www.ledesertderetz.fr/